molebox/humix-ui/packages/humix-ui/README.md

  #### Usage

 The link accepts two styling props, `primary` and `secondary`.
-These style the hover and active states and match them to the colors determined in the theme config.
+These style the hover, focus and active states and match them to the colors determined in the theme config.

 TODO: add `stylz` prop for easy custom config.